coldclimate/omnomfrickinnom/content/blog/2020-01-05-christmas-dried-fruit-tarte-tatin.markdown

 * Stick the oven on 200oC
 * In the pan you're going to put in the oven melt the butter and stir in the sugar
 * Bubble until it forms a light caramel
-* Add the fruit and port, lowering the temperature so it doens't burn and stir until the fruit is hot through
+* Add the fruit and port, lowering the temperature so it doesn't burn and stir until the fruit is hot through
 * Turn off the heat and lay the pastry over the top of the pan.
 Work round the edge using the pan edge to slice the pasty
 * Tuck the edges down into the pan.
 Watch you finger on the super hot caramel
-* Score the pastry top a few times and stick in the over for around 30 minutes until the pastry is puffed up and goldern
+* Score the pastry top a few times and stick in the over for around 30 minutes until the pastry is puffed up and golden
-* Leave to cool a little and then carefully turn out onto a plate (I stcuk a plate over the top and then turns it over wearing oven gloves.  beware hot pan caramel)
+* Leave to cool a little and then carefully turn out onto a plate (I stuck a plate over the top and then turns it over wearing oven gloves.  beware hot pan caramel)
 * Serve in slices warm, we had a good blob of creme fraiche who's acidity offset the sweetness nicely.
 *